 Company executives have been saying it all along: American Queen's food is what people will be talking about when they get off the boat.
 To that end, they brought in famed Southern chef Regina Charboneau to serve as the vessel's cuisine director, and her stamp is all over the place.

-Desserts are standout attractions and include the Natchez beignet filled with vanilla ice cream and warm praline sauce, fig bread pudding with caramelized sugar sauce and a classic chocolate layer cake with creme anglaise.
+Desserts are standout attractions and might include the Natchez beignet filled with vanilla ice cream and warm praline sauce, fig bread pudding with caramelized sugar sauce and a classic chocolate layer cake with creme anglaise.

-Lunch, with a la carte and buffet options, is typically served in the dining room from 11:30 a.m. to 1:30 p.m.
+Lunch, with a la carte and buffet options, is typically served in the dining room from 11:30 a.m. to 1:00 p.m.
 Expect a carving station, vegetables and Southern staples like etouffee on the buffet.
 You'll find menu items like a smoked catfish BLT, quail and mushroom salad, a salmon salad with bacon molasses vinaigrette and a fried oyster salad.
 The chef has created a number of dishes that reflect the boat's destinations.
 For instance, baked ham with Coca-Cola sauce pays homage to Vicksburg, Mississippi, where Coca-Cola was first bottled.
 Top it all off with a selection of cheesecake, cakes and pies.

-The all-American waitstaff provide friendly, helpful service in all the dining and bar venues.
-They range in age from 20s to 60s, and many hail from the south.
+The all-American wait staff provide friendly, helpful service in all the dining and bar venues.
+They range in age from 20s to 60s, and many hail from the South.